petersen65/PL0/README.md

 ## Planning

-* H1 2024, Compiler version 1.1 2024, make core engine more mature
+* Q1 2024, Compiler version 1.1.0 2024, bug fixes, improved documentation
 	* comments for the programming language PL/0

+* H1 2024, Compiler version 2.0.0 2024, make core engine more mature
+	* comments for the programming language PL/0
 	* migration to abstract syntax trees as interface between parser and emitter
 	* support for Intel x86_64 assembler generation based on NASM project

-* H2 2024, Compiler version 1.2 2024, enhance programming language
+* H2 2024, Compiler version 2.1.0 2024, enhance programming language
 	* data types for variables, constants and parameters, start with integer only
 	* parameter for procedures
 	* boolean, real, string datatypes